WM 34.5x24.3x17 / N38

 - Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-- Possible danger associated with microscopic parts of magnets pose a threat, if swallowed, which is crucial in the context of child safety.
-Additionally, small elements of these products are able to complicate diagnosis in case of swallowing.
+- Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which is particularly important in the context of child safety.
+Furthermore, small elements of these devices can hinder the diagnostic process when they are in the body.

 Magnets will attract to each other, so remember not to allow them to pinch together without control or place your fingers in their path.